TMHSDigital/Open_Flash_Cards/README.md

 - Card flip animation
 - Modal dialogs for actions
 - Accessible design with proper focus states
+- Each deck card has Study, Add Card, Edit, and Delete buttons
+- Add Card button opens a modal to add a new card to the selected deck
+- All deck actions are accessible and keyboard-friendly
+- Modals support Esc to close, focus trap, and overlay click to close
+- Error messages and validation for deck and card creation

 ### Design System
 - Modern color palette with semantic colors